Police didn’t go inside home after 911 call; woman killed

 EASTON, Pa.
 (AP) - Authorities in Pennsylvania are investigating whether police responded appropriately to a 911 call made from a home where a woman was later found shot to death.

 Northampton County District Attorney John Morganelli announced a homicide charge Wednesday against the victim’s 80-year-old husband, Edgar Himel.
-Police are looking for Himel, who’s from the Chicago area.
+Police are looking for Himel.

-Authorities say a 911 call was placed from the cellphone of Himel’s wife, 66-year-old Penny VanTassel-Himel, around 2:20 a.m.
+Authorities said a 911 call was placed from the cellphone of Himel’s wife, 66-year-old Penny VanTassel-Himel, around 2:20 a.m.
 July 4.
 The woman who made the call told dispatchers she had an emergency and confirmed the address.
-Palmer Township police officers went there to investigate but did not go inside.
+Palmer Township police officers went to the home to investigate and saw an older man fitting Himel’s description through a window, but did not go inside, authorities said Wednesday.

-Police believe she was killed that day.
+Police believe VanTassel-Himel was killed that day.
 Officers found her body three days later.

+“The whole thing is going to be reviewed by the Palmer Police Department, whether protocol was followed at that time,” Morganelli said.

+The victim’s family said they can’t understand why police didn’t follow up.

 Court documents did not list an attorney for Himel.